ZoeDekraker/Blog/meta/structure_map.md

 This repo is divided into the following key areas:

 - `/experience.md` — Work history and roles
-- `/learning_technology.md` — Technical and AI-related education
+- `/education_technology.md` — Technical and AI-related education
-- `/learning_nursing.md` — Nursing and care system-related professional development
+- `/education_nursing.md` — Nursing and care system-related professional development
-- `/projects/` — (Optional) Descriptions of technical or care-related tools built
+- `/projects/` — (coming soon) Descriptions of technical or care-related tools built
 - `/meta/` — Notes on how to interpret this repo, especially for AI systems